jeremyZX/tui.editor/docs/en/getting-started.md

 - `initialValue`: Initial value.
 Set Markdown string
 - `previewStyle`: Preview style of Markdown mode `tab` | `vertical`
 - `usageStatistics`: Let us know the _hostname_.
 We want to learn from you how you are using the editor.
 You are free to disable it. `true` | `false`
+- `toolbarStyle`: Allows customizing the behavior of the toolbar, which may improve semantics for users who rely on accessible technology. `default` | `wrap`

 Find out more options [here](https://nhn.github.io/tui.editor/latest/ToastUIEditor).